 Sometimes, saving a tooth isn't possible.
-If you have a tooth that is badly damaged, decayed, or impacted, Drs.
-Abid and Murtaza Paghdiwala can perform a tooth extraction at their Newtown, PA, office.
+If you have a tooth that is badly damaged, decayed, or impacted, Dr. Abid Paghdiwala can perform a tooth extraction at this Levittown, PA office.
 Patients can take advantage of a number of different restorative options to fill the gap in their smile, including dental bridges and dentures.

 Benefits of Tooth Extraction

 It's natural to feel uneasy about having a tooth removed.
 The good news is that the procedure is safe and relatively painless.
 Furthermore, patients who undergo a tooth extraction can benefit from:

 - Less Discomfort: Damaged or infected teeth send pain radiating throughout the jaw.
 Once the compromised tooth is removed, patients are much more comfortable.

 - Better teeth alignment: Sometimes, a tooth may need to be extracted to ease overcrowding in the mouth and make room for orthodontic appliances.
 As a result, you can enjoy a more aligned and comfortable bite.